MrDiamond64/RandomBot/README.md

       Commands Used In: "meme"

-      This is used to grab a random image from reddit
+      About: This is used to grab a random image from reddit

-  - express

-      Version: 4.17.1

-      This is used for the bots web dashbaord coming soon!

-  - dotenv

-  Version: 8.2.o

-  About: Allows procces.env tokens

   Section 3: Bot Hosting
 --------------------------